smnookin/smnookin.github.io/_posts/2015-10-04-autonomous-golf-carts-as-the-future-competitor-to-the-mit-shuttle.md

 With this buzz about self-driving cars, it only makes sense to allow as many consumers as possible to get access to this technology.

 Daniela Rus, an MIT professor in EECS and Director of CSAIL, is also involved in attempting to make these out-of-reach vehicles reachable.
-In an interview with the MIT Technology Review, she said that her lab is focusing on creating a “minimalist solution” to the price problem by using less sensors in the vehicles.
+In an interview with the MIT Technology Review, she said that her lab is focusing on creating "a minimalist solution” to the price problem by using less sensors in their vehicles.

 As it turns out, Miller’s approach—focusing on using automated vehicles as a taxi-like service—is still quite unique, and as he works on collecting all the data the lab needs, MIT students will be able benefit from the cart rides as another way to get from class to class.